Chapter Three

 The larger man's bulky frame spun around the island's corner.
 Screaming, Fable threw up a frying pan just as he shot off one of his guns.
 The projectile pinged off of it, and Fable bolted.

 The two men shouted at each other, coordinating their moves and trapping Fable into a corner.
-“Don't you want to see your mommie and daddy again?” the smaller one asked.
+“You want to see your mommie and daddy again, yes?” the smaller one asked.

 Fable held up the knife, her heart thundering as they closed in, their guns pointed at her.

 “Don’t worry,” the smaller man said, an oily smile crossing his face.
-“They are unharmed—well, maybe not unharmed, but alive.”
+“They are alive—they need to be at the party.”
 They took a step closer.

-“Drop the knife like a good little girl, and you will be fine,” the smaller man cooed.
+“Drop the knife, you will be fine,” the smaller man cooed.

 Gritting her teeth, Fable tossed her frying pan at the smaller man.
 The larger man fired his gun.
 A sharp sting hit Fable in the side.
 Startled, she fell back.
 Electricity raced through her body, but it didn't hurt.
 Wasn’t it supposed to hurt?
 If anything, it felt like she had more energy.